AKloc/BookNotes/Algorithms of Oppression.md

 **Main Takeaways**
 - There was a time when Googling "black girls" basically only turned up porn - at what point does Google have a responsibility for promoting racist concepts?
+- This is a thorough academic look at Google's search results, particularly as they relate to black women.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?